-Iterable allows you send campaigns at a specific local time depending on the user.
+Iterable allows you to send campaigns at a specific local time depending on the user.
 For example, a campaign can be delivered at exactly 9am Pacific, Eastern or Samoan time.

-For "timeZone", the time zone will need to be formatted as described here.
-Here's an example of how it would look in a CSV.
+timeZone, the time zone will need to be formatted as described by Wikipedia's List of tz database time zones.
+Here's an example of how it would look in CSV:

-For "ip", you will need to include the user's ip address.
+ip, you will need to include the user's ip address.
 Here's the CSV example:

-Warning: If you provide the "ip" field in an import and have the "Enable User IP to Location Lookup" setting enabled, Iterable will automatically do a geoLookup and fill in the
+ip field in an import and have the Enable User IP to Location Lookup setting enabled, Iterable will automatically do a geoLookup and fill in the

 You can send blast campaigns and workflow campaigns at a specific local time.
 In blast campaigns, you can choose this option in the final launch step of the campaign creation process.

-When scheduling a blast campaign, you have the option to choose both a starting and fallback timezone (see below).
+When scheduling a blast campaign, you have the option to choose both a starting and fallback time zone (see below).

-The "starting" timezone is used to determine when the campaign will start sending.
-No messages will be sent before the selected time in this timezone.
+The starting time zone is used to determine when the campaign will start sending.
+No messages will be sent before the selected time in this time zone.
 Anyone with a

-The "fallback" timezone will dictate when users who do not have the
+The fallback time zone will dictate when users who do not have the

-Say you set your email to send today at 3pm with a starting time zone of
+Say you set your email to send today at 3:00pm, with a starting time zone of

-|Sally||New York, NY||America/New_York||4pm EST/3pm CST||Sally is east of the starting timezone, so she is sent the email immediately at 3pm CT.|
+|Sally||New York, NY||America/New_York||4pm EST/3pm CST||Sally is east of the starting time zone, so she is sent the email immediately at 3pm CT.|

 In workflows, you can send at a specific local time by adding a delay prior to a message send node that will delay until a specific time: